 WHAT YOU’LL GET OUT OF IT

-We’ll match your passions to your skills to help you build a long-term career, and we’ll reward you with a competitive starting salary of £28k - £30k as you're doing it.
+We’ll match your passions to your skills to help you build a long-term career, starting with a competitive starting salary of £28k - £30k as you’re doing it.
 We’ll help you progress towards full membership of the Society for Radiological Protection and then Chartered status as a Radiation Protection Professional (CRadP).